StackStorm/st2/docs/source/cloudslang.rst

 CloudSlang
 ==========
-`CloudSlang <http://cloudslang.io>`_ is a open source orchestration tool for managing deployed applications.
+`CloudSlang <http://cloudslang.io>`_ is an open source orchestration tool for managing deployed applications.
 It allows you to rapidly automate your DevOps and everyday IT operations use cases.

 The CloudSlang language is a YAML-based DSL for writing workflows.
 Using CloudSlang you can define a workflow in a structured, easy-to-understand format.